-There is no cure for eczema, however it can be controlled and managed.
-Avoiding and tackling triggers, and treating flares early are most important for effective control.
-There are often several triggers contributing to a flare, and each trigger needs to be identified for management.
+While there is no cure for eczema, symptoms can be managed.
+Avoiding and tackling triggers, and treating flares early are important for effective control.
+There are often several triggers contributing to a flare, and each needs to be identified for management.
 In the last five years there have been promising results from a series of new medications for the effective treatment of eczema.

-In a small proportion of children, food allergy can be a relevant trigger for their eczema, but is rarely the primary trigger for flares.
-Unless a child has a severe, life-threatening allergy, it is important not to take on a significantly restricted diet without proper assessment and dietary guidance.
+In a small proportion of children, food allergy can be a relevant trigger for eczema, but it is rarely the primary trigger for flares.
+Unless a child has a life-threatening allergy, it is important not to introduce a significantly restricted diet without proper assessment and dietary guidance.
 Our team will work together to find the best result for your child.